 MA Urban Design and Planning

-The MA Urban Design and Planning is a 12 month course and jointly delivered with the School of Architecture, and accredited by the Royal Town Planning Institute as a Specialist Planning Programme.
+The specialist accredited MA Urban Design and Planning is a 12 month course and jointly delivered with the School of Architecture, and accredited by the Royal Town Planning Institute as a Specialist Planning Programme.
 This innovative one-year masters will give you a head start for a career in the planning and urban design professions, the course also includes opportunities to learn about development and design issues faced in the Global South.
 You'll develop knowledge of the factors that shape cities and rural areas, along with research, policy making and design skills, an understanding of the application of research in public policy-making and evaluation, and a deeper knowledge of a selected specialist aspect of planning.

 Working across Architecture and Planning allows you to develop a distinctive approach to urban design and development which is ideally suited to the challenge of managing rapid urban growth and change.